Yeo Jia Min: 2015–2017: First senior title and World Junior #1

-In 2015, Yeo once again reached the semi-finals of the girl's singles event at the German Junior Open, but she lost to Denmark's Mia Blichfeldt.
-In June, she participated in her first Southeast Asian Games and managed to win bronze in the women's team event.
-In August, she finished as runner-up to Indonesia's Gregoria Mariska Tunjung at the Singapore International Series whom she lost to with a scoreline of 20–22, 15–21.
+In 2015, Yeo once again reached the semi-finals of the girls' singles event at the German Junior Open, but she lost to Denmark's Mia Blichfeldt.
+In June, she participated in her first SEA Games and managed to win bronze in the women's team event.
+In August, she finished as runner-up to Indonesia's Gregoria Mariska Tunjung at the Singapore International Series.
 In October, Yeo clinched two titles at the Badminton Asia U17 & U15 Junior Championships in Kudus, Indonesia.
-She defeated unseeded Indonesian Sri Fatmawati 21–15, 21–13 in the Under-17 girls' singles final.
-Then, she partnered compatriot Crystal Wong Jia Ying to beat Japan's Natsu Saito and Rumi Yoshida 21–18, 21–18 to clinch the U-17 girls' doubles title.
+She defeated the unseeded Indonesian Sri Fatmawati in the Under-17 girls' singles final.
+Then, she partnered compatriot Crystal Wong to beat Japan's Natsu Saito and Rumi Yoshida to clinch the U-17 girls' doubles title.

 In 2016, Yeo won the first senior title of her career when she defeated Ayumi Mine of Japan in the Vietnam Open Grand Prix in two straight games.
 She followed up her success with another title, at the junior level, in the Junior Grand Prix held in Jakarta, Indonesia.
 There, she defeated Kim Ga-eun of Korea in two tightly contested games, 21–19, 21–19, to win the final in 35 minutes.

 In 2017, Yeo continued her good form in the junior tournaments by winning the Dutch Junior Open held in March by beating Pattarasuda Chaiwan of Thailand in two games.
 The following week, she reached the final of the German Junior Open but lost to Hirari Mizui of Japan.
 In June, Yeo was ranked World Junior No.1 in the girls' singles event after she overtook Malaysia's Goh Jin Wei, making it the first time that a Singaporean badminton player, in either junior or senior categories, made it to the top of the BWF's ranking system.
 In July, Yeo won a bronze medal at the Asian Junior Championships after reaching the semi-finals stage.
 However, she was defeated by Chaiwan this time, in a marathon three-set match that lasted for 63 minutes.
-In August, she won her second women's team bronze at the Southeast Asian Games where Singapore reached the semi-finals of the women's team competition but lost to Thailand, the eventual winner, 0–3.
+In August, she won her second women's team bronze at the SEA Games where Singapore reached the semi-finals of the women's team competition but lost to Thailand, the eventual winner, 0–3.